-It seems fitting that when we asked for stories about superheroes, two of NiTH’s most heroic writers stepped up the the plate.
-Better still, less than a point separated our two duelists.
+It was a fitting occasion last week, that when we asked for stories about superheroes, two of NiTH’s most heroic writers stepped up the the plate, better still, less than a point separated our two duelists.
 Let’s recap:

 Lydia Trethewey’s lyrical tone brings the quality of a fable to the urban mythology of Levitate the Birds